 AVVO – A national online directory of lawyers in all fields.
 (Hint: If you scroll to the bottom of each lawyer’s page and click on “legal answers” you may see how they have answered other people’s questions.
 I find this very enlightening.)

 NOSSCR – National organization of disability lawyers and advocates.
 Contact them for names of disability lawyers and reps in your area

 SOAR for People who are Homeless or At Risk – A national program run out of various nonprofit agencies.
 (Hint: They are the BEST.
 Totally free and very high success rate and very quick approvals.
-Most SOAR programs require a mental health diagnosis.
+Most SOAR programs require a serious mental health diagnosis.
 Mostly works with new applications.)